Adiabatically steered open quantum systems: Master equation and optimal phase: Master equation for adiabatic steering

 Remarkably, our master equation is identical to that derived in Ref.~\cite{general_master}, however, the manner in which the master equation was derived is different.
 In Ref.~\cite{general_master}, one starts from the effective Hamiltonian for the adiabatic basis presented in Eq.~(\ref{eq:Heff}) and formulates a nested commutator expression for the derivative of the reduced system density operator in the adiabatic basis applying $\hbar \hat{w}(t) + \hat{\tilde{V}}(t)$ as the perturbation \begin{widetext}

 \end{widetext} in the interaction picture.
 Using this operator directly, results in the same master equation to the one we obtained.
 Thus, we find that with respect to adiabatic temporal evolution it makes no difference whether one uses the effective Hamiltonian for the adiabatic basis and takes $\hbar \hat{w}(t)+\hat{\tilde{V}}(t)$ as the perturbation as was done in Refs.~\cite{master, general_master} or whether one uses our approach to express the effective Hamiltonian for the super-adiabatic basis assuming that the super-adiabatic correction is small, thus taking $\hat{\tilde{V}}^{(2)}(t)$ as the perturbation and writing the super-adiabatic basis states up to the linear order in $\alpha(t)$.
 Our discovery reaffirms that the super-adiabatic basis approximates the exact evolving state in the next order in $\alpha$ so that using only the bath coupling as the perturbation will result in describing the dynamics in the same order as the effective Hamiltonian for the adiabatic basis does.
 This result is an important consistency check for the master equation derived in Refs.~\cite{master, general_master}, see Eqs.~(\ref{eq:master_gg_complete}) and (\ref{eq:master_ge_complete}).

-The original way \cite{master, general_master} of deriving the full master equation can be extended to obtain master equations in higher orders in $\alpha$ by applying iteratively the nesting procedure [see Eq.~(\ref{eq:dsigmadtnew1})].
-Our procedure can be used as well to obtain higher-order master equations by using higher-order perturbation theory to approximate the evolving basis states up to higher orders in $\alpha$.
-Since our procedure is based on applying algebraic operations, it is potentially simpler to obtain higher order equations with it than with nesting which results in complicated integral expressions.
+The original way \cite{master, general_master} of deriving the full master equation can be extended to obtain master equations in higher orders in $\alpha$ by applying the nesting procedure iteratively [see Eq.~(\ref{eq:dsigmadtnew1})].
+Our method can be used as well to obtain higher-order master equations by using higher-order perturbation theory to write the matrix elements required to utilize the master equation for non-steered systems.
+Since our technique is based on applying algebraic operations, it is potentially simpler to obtain higher order equations with it than with the nesting procedure which results in complicated integral expressions.